 Companies who have cyclical sales or seasonality to their businesses can usually count on a working capital loan to assist when business is slow.
 This is especially true if they don’t have any liquid assets or enough cash on hand to get through the lull.
 It can also be helpful when sales are not as predictable compared to other times throughout the year.

 The working capital loan payment structure is short.
 Twelve months or shorter is typical for this kind of loan.
-Depending on the terms lenders and businesses agree upon, payments are made more frequently than once per month.
+Depending on the terms private lenders and businesses agree upon, payments are made more frequently than once per month.
 They can be either weekly or daily.

 The interest rates of working capital loans can cause a bit of a shock when you first see the numbers.
 Generally, you will pay between 1.2 and 1.5 times what you originally borrowed.
 That’s a 20 to 50 percent interest rate.
 However, because these loans are short-term, the amount you’re borrowing is relatively small, and you make payments so frequently, it doesn’t feel as high.